What are the legal requirements of a wedding under current Australian Law?

 I believe a great celebrant should well and truly earn their fee, beginning long before the actual ceremony, with impeccable service and communication.
 Please be in touch with me to find out more about what I charge for the service you require and what you are guaranteed from me in return.

-Is that show ‘Married at First Sight’ legit?
+Is ‘Married at First Sight’ legit?

 Yes, and no. Believe it or not, in Australia it is legal to marry someone you have never met.
 It is not legal however to marry without completing the legal paperwork no later than 30 days prior to the wedding.
 This paperwork makes sure the parties are consenting to the wedding.
 So, basically if you are up for marrying a stranger – you can!
 HOWEVER, the weddings conducted for the show are deliberately missing some of the legal components that render them official.
 So NO, the couples are not actually getting married.